HideakiAtsuyo/BetterGrabber/README.md

 # Known Issues
 - Streamer Mode Enabled => Discriminator hidden(should add an auto-disable stream mode)
 - Class Names Change(should think about a scrapper or something similar)
+- While user is in call it doesn't send anything(should wait the end of the call then send the result) (useless the user can "spam" like this)

 # Issues/Problems
 - [OPEN AN ISSUE IF YOU HAVE ANY PROBLEM](https://github.com/HideakiAtsuyo/BetterGrabber/issues/new)